Est.2010

 With natural language tools like ChatGPT built into project software, PMs can generate meeting summaries, stakeholder reports, and even risk registers automatically.

 This isn’t just about speed.
-It’s about accuracy, focus, and freeing your time for high-value work, the kind that makes great project managers stand out.
+It’s about accuracy, focus, and freeing your time for high-value work, the kind that makes great Project Managers stand out.

 The last thing I want to do is add to the AI fear-mongering, but what this statistic suggests is that the risk of falling behind is very real if you resist AI adoption in the project management sector.
 Below, I outline some tools and approaches to make this adoption seem less intimidating.